monterail/monteway-flutter/README.md

 Hive needs to be ​initialized​ to, among other things, know in which directory it stores the data.
 A service for hive was created.
 The `setupHive` method initializes hive for flutter and registers adapters and is called in `main`.
-`IHiveRepository<E>` is an abstract class, where `E` is a specific type depending on the type of data being stored.
+`IHiveRepository<E>` is an mixin that manages Hive box opening, where `E` is a specific type depending on the type of data being stored.

-For Flutter:
+Hive service
 ```dart
 Future<void> setupHive() async {
   WidgetsFlutterBinding.ensureInitialized();